-Can a Colostomy Patient Go Swimming with a Colostomy Bag On?
+Can a Colostomy Patient Swim with a Colostomy Bag On?

-Many colostomy patients who love to swim always ask if they can go swimming with a colostomy bag on and as an ostomate who lived with a stoma for a year, I know that colostomy patients can do virtually everything that people without one can.
+Colostomy patients who love to swim always have questions about swimming with a colostomy bag on.
+As an ostomate who lived with a stoma for a year, I soon learned that colostomy patients can do anything that people without one can.
 In fact, a great number of patients can do much more than many people without a stoma.

-The only limitation, if there is any, is the limitation that you set for yourself.
+The only limitations if there is any, are the limitations that you set for yourself.
 In other words, try as much as is possible not to limit yourself to certain activities that may have been a part of your lifestyle before your surgical procedure.

 Swimming is a great way to keep fit and maintain good energy levels, and even if you are not an ardent swimmer, swimming is good for us and even with a colostomy, nothing must stop you.
 Whether you swim in a pool or at the beach, or simply want to relax in an outdoor jacuzzi, as long as you use some securing ostomy product, and wear a swimsuit that fits firmly around your abdomen, you can swim with a colostomy bag.

 Some may worry about discretion.
 If you are, there are special mini colostomy bags you can buy to use for such an event.
 They are very discrete and ideal for swimmers with a stoma, so, there is no reason to worry about how best to conceal your colostomy bag.

 There are also trendy waist-high bikinis with an internal pouch that runs from the left side to the right.
 They are made to support and hold in place colostomy pouches, whether for swimming, sunbathing or for water sports.

 They are easy to use.
 All you have to do is to attach your bag to your stoma at an angle and tuck it inside the swimwear’s internal pouch so that the opening is bent in the direction between the legs.